 ◦ Examine files extracted from the scanned file, particularly useful when scanning archive files.

-(Go to the VirusTotal site → Upload your file or search the file hash/url → Click on the 'Relations' tab → Scroll down until you see the 'Bundled Files (Number of bundled files)' section → Scroll down a bit more until you see the 'Dropped Files (Number of dropped files)' section.)
+(Go to the VirusTotal site → Upload your file or search the file hash/url → Click on the 'Relations' tab → Scroll down until you see the 'Bundled Files' section → Scroll down a bit more until you see the 'Dropped Files' section.)

 • Graph Summary